Cold Therapy Device & Interface

 Post-operative patients want relief, not options.

 Research and competitive analysis showed most systems offered more therapy levels than necessary.
-We reduced the interface to two therapies (cold and compression) with two intensity levels each.
+We reduced the interface to two therapies (cold and compression) with two intensities (high and low).

 By narrowing choices to what was clinically essential, we made operation faster and more intuitive.